Black (Lita Ford album)

-Black is Lita Ford's sixth studio album and featured a change of style in her music, compared to her other albums.
+Black is Lita Ford's sixth solo studio album and featured a change of style in her music, compared to her other albums.
 Black sees Ford move into other musical styles such as blues and grunge, while still maintaining her metal and rock roots.
 There would be a 14-year gap between Black and her next studio album, 2009's Wicked Wonderland.

 Track listing

 All songs were written by Michael Dan Ehmig and Lita Ford, except where noted.